 Consulting a Workers’ Compensation Lawyer

-If you were denied workers’ compensation benefits by your employer, but you are still suffering from work-related injuries, your next step is to contact an experienced North Carolina workers’ compensation lawyer.
+If you were denied workers’ compensation benefits by your employer, but you are still suffering from work-related injuries, your next step is to contact an experienced NC workers compensation lawyer.
 As workers’ compensation laws vary according to state, consulting with a North Carolina workers’ compensation lawyer will be the first step to claiming the benefits you deserve.